IPhone 3GS: Hardware

-The LCD display on the device was designed by Apple and made by LG.
+The liquid-crystal display on the device was designed by Apple and made by LG.
 It features a capacitive touchscreen with a pixel density of 163 pixels per inch (ppi) on a 3.5 in 480-by-320 display.
 Improvements over its predecessor's screen include 24-bit color emulation (18-bit color display plus dithering) for a more color rich display and oleophobic coating to help reduce fingerprints on the display.
 The capacitive touchscreen is designed for a bare finger, or multiple fingers for multi-touch sensing.

 The iPhone 3GS features an improved 3-megapixel camera manufactured by OmniVision.
 In addition to the higher pixel count, it also features auto-focus, auto white balance and auto macro and is capable of capturing VGA video.

 The iPhone 3GS's camera app features a slider which allows users to switch between capturing photos and recording videos, a tap-to-focus feature which allows users to tap on an area of the camera image to auto-focus on, 5x digital zoom (iOS 4 or later), autofocus and auto exposure lock when holding an area down (iOS 5 or later), and gridlines for composition (iOS 5 or later).

 The iPhone 3GS is powered by the Samsung APL0298C05 chip, which was designed and manufactured by Samsung.
-This is the first iPhone with a system-on-a-chip.
 This system-on-a-chip is composed of an ARM Cortex-A8 CPU core underclocked to 600 MHz (from 833 MHz), integrated with a PowerVR SGX 535 GPU.

 It has 256 MB of package on package (PoP) DRAM, twice the amount of the 3G, allowing for increased performance and multi-tasking.

 Apple claims the iPhone 3GS is 2x faster than its predecessor, showing demonstrations of various apps loading in half the time its predecessor does.

 As on previous models, all data is stored in flash memory and not in the SIM and it does not offer any options to expand storage.
 Initially, it was only available in 16 and 32 GB though an 8 GB model was later released, with Apple discontinuing the 16 and 32 GB models, forcing those needing more storage to select an iPhone 4, or buy an older model 3GS.

 The iPhone 3GS is powered by an internal 3.7 V 1220 mAh rechargeable lithium-ion polymer battery and is designed to retain up to 80% of its original capacity after 400 full charge and discharge cycles.
 A battery life indicator in percentage was also exclusive to the iPhone 3GS.